 • Diazepam – trade name Valium also called Benzo’s can be used for alcohol detox but it’s very addictive.

-Alcohol Detox at PCP – Perry Clayman Project
+Alcohol Detox at Rehab Today by PCP (Perry Clayman Project)

 Our primarily alcohol treatment program includes a comprehensive medical alcohol detox with medically confirmed dependence.
 The first stage in alcohol recovery is to safely stop drinking with the help of medical and therapeutic aid.
 With a clear head, primary alcohol treatment can be pursued after detox.
 At our centre, you will receive all the help you need and full support from our therapist.